-On its face, it appears that we are dealing with a site of memory that can serve as a broad basis for the entire population of Jews who experienced the sufferings of the Holocaust, North African as well as European.
-However, even a cursory look at the practices that have come to surround that memory leaves the observer in a state of shock.
+Seemingly, this site of memory can serve as a broad basis for the entire population of Jews who experienced the sufferings of the Holocaust, North African as well as European.
+However, even a cursory look at the practices that have come to surround that memory leaves the observer in awe.
 At the institutional level, the State of Israel had a direct interest in acknowledging the fact that fascist Germany and Italy also committed atrocities in North Africa.
-Anyone with a modicum of sense can see that this fact provides a powerful justification for demanding recognition for the existence of the State of Israel as the state of the Jews.
+It seems that this fact provides a powerful justification for demanding recognition for the existence of the State of Israel as the state of the Jews.
 However, that is not what transpired.
-The State of Israel first recognized the Holocaust of North African Jews in 2010!
-The term “the Holocaust of North African Jewry” is derived from the hegemonic sites of memory and its primary function is not necessarily to describe the history of North African Jewry, but rather another attempt to coopt the memory of North African Jewry and integrate it into the hegemonic bloc.
-The Jews of North African have a different history, one that does not necessarily exist only in relation to that of the Jews of Europe.
-There are certainly Jews from North Africa who experienced the Holocaust, who were sent to labor camps and concentration camps, etc., and they are undoubtedly entitled to reparations.
-However, the attempt to use such terminology to assimilate them into a monolithic block is an oppressive tactic of the hegemony.
-It does not necessarily indicate recognition of the historical memory of this group and its place in the collective sites of memory.
-Even this oppressive recognition was achieved only after the community’s legal struggle against the state for its deliberate disregard of that issue.
+The State of Israel first recognized Jews from North Africa as Holocaust survivors in 2010!
+The term “the Holocaust of North African Jewry” is derived from the hegemonic sites of memory and its primary function is not necessarily to describe the history of North African Jewry, but rather another attempt to co-opt the memory of North African Jewry and integrate it into the hegemonic bloc—however, not as an integrated part of its core.
+The Jews of North African descent have a different history.
+They are not a monolithic unit, and their history exists as a memory not necessarily in relation to that of the Jews of Europe.
+Yet, some of the North African Jews experienced the Holocaust, they were sent to labor camps and concentration camps, etc., and this undoubtedly happened because they are a part of the Jewish people.
+However, the attempt to use terminology such as “the Holocaust of North African Jewry” or “the Holocaust of the Libyan Jewry” is problematic.
+On one hand it represents an attempt to assimilate them as a monolithic block into the Israeli Holocaust sites of memory, which is an oppressive tactic of the hegemony, while on the other it renders them not part of the “true” Holocaust, if there is such a thing.
+This practice does not necessarily indicate recognition of the historical memory of this group and its place in the collective sites of memory.
+Even this problematic “recognition” of their part in the Holocaust, which was oppressive in nature, was achieved only after the community’s legal struggle against the state for its deliberate disregard of that issue.
 The Yad Vashem museum, whose primary function is to present historical documentation of all facets of the Holocaust, first displayed the work of an artist from the community of emigres from the Arab world, Nava Barazani, in 2016.
-A book that presents a portrait of the Jews of North Africa during the Holocaust, rather than the Holocaust of North African Jews, was published by Yad Vashem under the title The Jews of North Africa During the Holocaust Period in 2006, of course with the assistance of the Claims Conference and Mr. and Mrs. Edmond Asseraf and Mr. and Mrs. Emile Azoulay, two North African Jewish couples from France.
-A close look at the book reveals that nowhere in the entire volume does the phrase “Holocaust of North African Jews” appear even once—again, in 2016—even as the “Holocaust” constitutes one of the central pillars of the Israeli national sites of memory.
-It is evident that despite the establishment’s official recognition of the Holocaust of North Africa’s Jews, even today the part played by the Jews of North Africa in the Holocaust site of memory is minor and secondary.
+A book that presents a portrait of this community, entitled The Jews of North Africa during the Holocaust Period, rather than the “Holocaust of North African Jews,” was published by Yad Vashem.
+The publication of this book occurred only in 2006.
+Moreover, it became a reality only with the significant assistance of the Claims Conference and Mr. and Mrs. Edmond Asseraf and Mr. and Mrs. Emile Azoulay, two North African Jewish couples from France.
+It is evident that the term “Holocaust of North Africa’s Jews” is still prevalent in Israeli society, marking the distinction between them and the European Jews.
+Even today, despite the establishment’s official recognition of the fact that the Jews of North Africa were indeed a part of the Holocaust, the part of the North African Jewry in the Holocaust site of memory is minor at best and secondary.